 No impact to EFI_CERT_EXTERNAL_MANAGEMENT_GUID, which is a pseudo-signature which will not facilitate authentication, according to UEFI specification.

 No impact to SHA1 related definition.
 SHA1 is considered as unsecure and not used in device authentication.

+The device revocation or the device forbidden database is out of scope of this proposal.
+So far, we rely on remote attestation to verify if a device certificate or CA is revoked.
+The firmware may define its own policy to validate the certificate chain based upon its own knowledge.

+The policy to determine which device should be verified, and which device need not be verified is out of scope of this proposal.
+It can be defined by the platform firmware.

 # Detailed description of the change [normative updates]

+3.3 Globally Defined Variables

+Table 14.
+Global Variables